COVID-19 Advice for food businesses

 The poster is based on current Government guidance for takeaways and restaurants offering a pick-up service.
-Read the full guidance at GOV.UK - COVID-19: guidance for food businesses
+Download and print the Coronavirus: Information poster for takeaways and restaurants offering a pick-up service

 To summarise, the current guidance states:

 - Hospitality venues like restaurants, bars and pubs must close, but can still provide takeaway and delivery services for food and non-alcoholic drinks.

-- Sale of alcohol is permitted via pre-order for collection or delivery services only.
+- Sale of alcohol is permitted via pre-order for delivery services only.